 Here (below a list of apps and the storage space they're taking up) you can see how many hours of usage your watch has been subject to since you last charged it - if you think that number looks higher than it should, chances are something is grabbing battery life while you aren't actually using the watch - and the total standby time since then as well.

-Next, a warning: if you've got the cellular-enabled Apple Watch Series 3 or Series 4, your device's battery performance will be heavily influenced by the extent to which you make use of the cellular feature.
+Next, a warning: if you've got the cellular-enabled Apple Watch Series 3 or later, your device's battery performance will be heavily influenced by the extent to which you make use of the cellular feature.

 One occasion, during review testing, we kept the Series 3 away from its iPhone for a morning, and in five hours it dropped 32 percentage points (55% to 23%); as a control, the Series 2 fell just 19% (from 38% to 19%) in the same period.

-In other words, the first place to look if your Series 3 or Series 4 is turning in subpar battery performance is your own cellular habits, which you may need to curb.
+In other words, the first place to look if your Apple Watch is turning in subpar battery performance is your own cellular habits, which you may need to curb.

 Best faces for battery life